oktvn/lemp-cloudshell/README.md

-# LEMP + Opencart + phpMyAdmin for Google Cloud Shell
+# LEMP + Opencart + phpMyAdmin + MailCatcher for Google Cloud Shell
 Create a new OpenCart instance on Google Cloud Shell from scratch.

 ## What is this?